software-patterns/workshop/quotations/zen-and-the-art-of-motorcycle-maintenance.md

 > Now we had two different kinds of Quality but they no longer split Quality itself.
 They were just two different time aspects of Quality, short and long.

+**p.
+250**

+> "What I mean (and everybody else means) by the word *quality* cannot be broken down into subjects and predicates.
+This is not because Quality is so mysterious but because Quality is so simple, immediate, and direct.

+**pp. 250-1**

+> "The easiest intellectual analogue of pure Quality that people in our environment can understand is that 'Quality is the response of an organism to its environment'. [. . .]
+In our highly complex organic state we advanced organisms respond to our environment with an invention of many marvelous analogues.
+We invent earth and heavens, trees, stones, and oceans, gods, music, arts, language, philosophy, engineering, civilization and science.
+We call these analogues reality.
+And they *are* reality. [. . .]
+But that which causes us to invent the analogues is Quality."

+**p.
+256**

+> One thing about pioneers that you don't hear mentioned is that they are invariably, by their nature, mess-makers.
+They go forging ahead, seeing only their noble, distant goal, and never notice any of the crud and debris they leave behind them.
+Someone else gets to clean that up and it's not a very glamorous or interesting job.

+> To discover a metaphysical relationship of Quality and the Buddha at some mountaintop of personal experience is very spectacular.
+And very unimportant. [. . .]
+What's important is the relevance of such a discovery to all the valleys of this world, and all the dull, dreary jobs and monotonous years that await all of us in them.

+**p.
+257**

+> [Phaedrus] did nothing for Quality or the Tao.
+What benefited was reason.
+He showed a way by which reason may be *expanded* to include elements that have previously been unassimilable and thus have been considered irrational.
+I think it's the overwhelming presence of these irrational elements crying for assimilation that creates the present bad quality, the chaotic, disconnected spirit of the twentieth century.

+**p.
+258**

+> The dictum that Science and its offspring, technology, are "value free," that is, "quality free," has got to go.

+**p.
+262**

+> Mathematics, the cornerstone of scientific certainty, was suddenly uncertain.